INTERNATIONAL ZEBRAFISH SOCIETY, INC.

 ARTICLE VIII: COMMITTEES OF THE BOARD OF DIRECTORS

 The Board may appoint such committees as it desires.
 If an Executive Committee is formed, it shall consist of the five (5) Officer Directors.
-The Executive Committee shall have and may exercise, when the Board is not in session and without specific designation, all of the powers of the Board in the management of the affairs of Society, except action with respect to election of officers or the filling of vacancies on the Board or on committees.
+The Executive Committee shall have and may exercise, when the Board is not in session and without specific designation, all of the powers of the Board in the management of the affairs of Society, except action with respect to election of officers or the filling of vacancies on the Board.

 Any other committee shall include at least one Director and as many non-Director Members as the Board desires.
 Any committee that does not consist entirely of Directors shall have only the authority delegated to it by the Board.
 Such committees shall be representative of the international membership of the Society.